Correction of Lateral Displacement / Lateral Implant Malposition

 As I discussed previously, in order to treat lateral implant displacement/malposition, a thorough understanding of its cause is essential prior to surgical correction.
 The following questions must be addressed:

-1. Is the deformity all due to stretching of the lateral of the breast with the implant still in the proper vertical position on the chest (scar remains in the crease) lateral crease of the breast in the proper position (pocket dissection correct)?
+1. Is the deformity all due to stretching of the lateral of the breast with the lateral breast crease in the proper location (pocket dissection correct)?

-2. Is the deformity due to the lateral (outside) breast crease being too far laterally on the breast towards the posterior chest?
+2. Is the deformity due to the lateral (outside) breast crease being too far laterally on the breast towards the posterior chest (pocket dissection incorrect)?

 3. Lastly, is the deformity caused by a combination of both of items 1 and 2 above?